 Smoking Ban In Vehicles With Children Clears Oklahoma Panel

+Legislation that would ban smoking in vehicles containing children has cleared an Oklahoma House committee.
 The House Public Health Committee voted 7-1 Tuesday for the bill by Democratic Rep. Donnie Condit of McAlester.
-It now goes to the full House for a vote.

 Comments